 When you accept yourself, you make decisions about change and personal transformation, or not, authentically instead of primarily from ego.
 As a bonus, desired transformation springing from your inner being can be a breeze compared to trying to achieve something aligned with a false image.
 It is the difference between being freed of a heavy weight and forcing yourself to be and do.

-Those words are,"Even though I have this problem, I deeply and completely love and accept myself."
+"Even though I have this problem, I deeply and completely love and accept myself."

 Extending love, grace and forgiveness to yourself feels good.
 And another bonus, when you genuinely accept your SELF, warts and all, you are likely to extend those gifts to others.